Skip Sub Menu

 B. Mandatory Assessment

-Students required to undergo mandatory assessment are those who demonstrate any of the following behaviors that are reasonably believed by the CPHS student affairs officer to be related to alcohol or other chemical substance use:
+Students may be required to undergo mandatory assessment if they demonstrate observable behaviors that are reasonably believed by the CPHS student affairs officer to be related to chemical substance use/abuse.
+The behaviors include, but are not limited to:

-3. Unusual behavior in academic settings (e.g., alcohol tainted breath, ataxic gait);
+2. Unusual behavior in academic settings (e.g., alcohol tainted breath, ataxic gait, absenteeism);

 Concerns regarding behavior as outlined above that are raised by faculty, staff or other students should be directed to the CPHS student affairs officer.
 The CPHS student affairs officer will then determine whether a formal, professional assessment for chemical dependency is required.